npawelek/home-ops/README.md

 # e.g. task talos:upgrade-k8s
 ```

-## 🤖 Renovate

-[Renovate](https://www.mend.io/renovate) is a tool that automates dependency management.
-It is designed to scan your repository around the clock and open PRs for out-of-date dependencies it finds.
-Common dependencies it can discover are Helm charts, container images, GitHub Actions and more!
-In most cases merging a PR will cause Flux to apply the update to your cluster.

-To enable Renovate, click the 'Configure' button over at their [Github app page](https://github.com/apps/renovate) and select your repository.
-Renovate creates a "Dependency Dashboard" as an issue in your repository, giving an overview of the status of all updates.
-The dashboard has interactive checkboxes that let you do things like advance scheduling or reattempt update PRs you closed without merging.

-The base Renovate configuration in your repository can be viewed at [.renovaterc.json5](.renovaterc.json5).
-By default it is scheduled to be active with PRs every weekend, but you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule), or remove it if you want Renovate to open PRs immediately.

-## 🐛 Debugging

-Below is a general guide on trying to debug an issue with an resource or application.
-For example, if a workload/resource is not showing up or a pod has started but in a `CrashLoopBackOff` or `Pending` state.
-These steps do not include a way to fix the problem as the problem could be one of many different things.

-1. Check if the Flux resources are up-to-date and in a ready state:

-   📍 _Run `task reconcile` to force Flux to sync your Git repository state_

-    ```sh
-    flux get sources git -A
-    flux get ks -A
-    flux get hr -A
-    ```

-2. Do you see the pod of the workload you are debugging:

-    ```sh
-    kubectl -n <namespace> get pods -o wide
-    ```

-3. Check the logs of the pod if its there:

-    ```sh
-    kubectl -n <namespace> logs <pod-name> -f
-    ```

-4. If a resource exists try to describe it to see what problems it might have:

-    ```sh
-    kubectl -n <namespace> describe <resource> <name>
-    ```

-5. Check the namespace events:

-    ```sh
-    kubectl -n <namespace> get events --sort-by='.metadata.creationTimestamp'
-    ```

-Resolving problems that you have could take some tweaking of your YAML manifests in order to get things working, other times it could be a external factor like permissions on a NFS server.
-If you are unable to figure out your problem see the support sections below.

 ## 🧹 Tidy up

 Once your cluster is fully configured and you no longer need to run `task configure`, it's a good idea to clean up the repository by removing the [templates](./templates) directory and any files related to the templating process.
 This will help eliminate unnecessary clutter from the upstream template repository and resolve any "duplicate registry" warnings from Renovate.